Haraldooo/delete_regex_subfolders/README.md

 # Simple python script to find subfolders to delete

-Simple python script to find subfolders in a large file system tree to delete based on a simple regex.
+Simple python script to find subfolders in a large file system tree up to a maxdepth (path) and delete them based on a simple regex.
+The only python dependency is [click](https://github.com/pallets/click/)

+**Windows only** - uses robocopy to purge folder contents as apparently long folder names are not supportet in shutil.rmtree, Powershell's Remove-Item or rmdir /s /q. bummer.
+Should be very easily ported to posix systems.

-The only dependency is [click](https://github.com/pallets/click/) Please be sure to test before you use this.
-It's been written fast to solve a specific problem.
+Please be sure to test before you use this.
+It's been written quickly to solve a urgent problem.

 ## Usage